Books About Miniature Lamps and About Other Antique Lighting

 background information on miniature lamps (much of it a repeat of

-information provided in the original "Miniature Lamps" book).
+information provided in the original "Miniature

-The revised Second Edition contains estimated values (see the description of
+Lamps" book).
+The revised Second Edition contains estimated

-the "Price Guide" below for a word about these "book" values) for each of
+values (see the description of the "Price Guide" below for a word about

-the lamps as well as photos of about 20 lamps which were not in the 1992
+these "book" values) for each of the lamps as well as photos of about

-edition.
-This book is a
+20 lamps which were not in the 1992 edition.
+This book is a valuable

-valuable addition to the original and should be in every collector's
+addition to the original and should be in every collector's

 library.
 The book is still in print and is, generally, quite

 available.
-Click on the "Buy From Amazon.com" link to
+Click on the "Buy From Amazon.com" link to the

-the left to order
+left to order your copy.

 |